dpgaus09/CreatorOS/REPLIT_DEPLOYMENT_GUIDE.md

 After deployment, configure your environment variables:

-1. Go to the **Deployment** tab in your Replit workspace
+1. Go to the **Secrets** tab in your Replit workspace (lock icon)
-2. Click on your deployment
-3. Go to the **Secrets** tab
-4. Add the following environment variables:
+2. Add the following environment variables if they're not already set:
-   - `DATABASE_URL`: Your PostgreSQL connection string
+   - `DATABASE_URL`: Your PostgreSQL connection string (this should be already set)
    - `NODE_ENV`: Set to `production`
-   - `PORT`: Set to `3000`
-   - `HOST`: Set to `0.0.0.0`

-## Step 4: Set Up Multi-Tenancy
+## Step 4: Multi-Tenancy

-Your current application already has a basic multi-tenant structure with:
+Your application already has a multi-tenant structure with:
-- Instructor accounts can create courses
+- Instructor accounts act as separate tenants
-- Students enroll in specific instructor courses
+- Students are assigned to a specific instructor during registration
-- Permissions are enforced based on roles
+- Strict data isolation between instructors and their students
+- Each instructor can only manage their own courses and students

-This approach means:
+This architecture ensures:
 1. A single deployment can serve multiple instructors
-2. Each instructor manages their own content
+2. Each instructor has their own isolated environment
-3. Students only see courses they're enrolled in
+3. Students only see courses from their assigned instructor

 ## Step 5: Custom Domains (Optional)